derny/reuze/README.md

 <h1><a href="http://reuze.me">reuze</a> v1.1</h1>

 <p>Reuze is a teeny-tiny front end framework that makes structuring HTML and CSS for mid-to-large sized content-rich sites a breeze.
-It plays nice with other front end frameworks such as Foundation and Boostrap but also works equally well on it's own.</p>
+It plays nice with other frameworks such as Foundation and Boostrap but also works equally well on it's own.</p>

 <p>Simply visit <a href="http://reuze.me">Reuze.me</a> to structure HTML5 code blocks and include the CSS files found here.
 Code blocks are RDFa Lite compliant and are designed to sit inside a wrapping container with a class that denotes the content type (Articles for instance are wrapped in a Div with a class of 'ac').</p>